 - boost your confidence – if you feel nervous driving on your own, the PASS PLUS training can help you become more confident on the roads

 - give peace of mind to your loved ones

 Six Practical Modules

 PASS PLUS consists of six practical modules which cover driving in town, in all weathers, on rural roads, at night, on dual carriageways and on motorways.
-You can take it at any time within the first 12 months of passing your test.
+You can take it at any time after passing your test.

 There is no test at the end of it – your driving will be continually assessed and you must successfully complete all the modules in the course to an achieved or exceeded standard: